Neon Yellow – a Childhood Favorite Fashion Color

 The above business casual winter look was my outfit at the office.
 For the commute I wore my Cole Haan shearling motorcycle jacket with my gray pom pom hat, and my new bag that my husband gave me for Valentines Day this year.

-Neon is actual a chemical element and a noble gas as it is doesn’t undergo chemical reaction, i.e. it is chemically inert.
+Neon is actual a chemical element and a noble gas.
+Noble gases doesn’t undergo chemical reaction.
 Neon provides a reddish orange glow when used in low-voltage glow lamps or neon advertising signs.
 The red emission line of neon leads to the red light of helium-neon lasers.
 The gas itself is invisible.